Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Ken Scott – from “George Harrison: Living in the Material World” film by Martin Scorsese, 2011

-I Will” had been recorded on September 16 and 17.
-The mono mix had been made on September 26.
+I Will” was recorded on September 16 and 17.
+The mono mix was made on September 26.
 On this day, the stereo mix released on the White Album was made.

 Paul’s “bass vocal” (“a clever baritone ‘dum-dum-dum’ impersonation of a bass guitar” as reported by Mark Lewisohn in “The Complete Beatles Recording Sessions“) begins in the second verse in the mono mix but is present from the start in the stereo mix.

-Birthday” had been recorded and mixed in mono, on September 18.
+Birthday” was recorded and mixed in mono, on September 18.
 On this day, the stereo mix released on the White Album was made.

 The only noticeable difference between the [mono and stereo mix] is toward the end of the song when Paul screams out “daaaaance” just before the final verse.
 On the stereo mix, it is heard twice, possibly because of a faulty edit, but in the mono version, one of them is covered over by other elements of the recording.